justcatthefish/ctf-writeups/2022-11-25-HITCON/Secret/README.md

 m^{x*a + y*b} ===  (mod n)
 m^g.
 ```
-If `g` is 1 this just gives us `m`.
+If `g` is 1 this just gives me `m`.
 NB: xgcd, and so this technique, also works
 for more than two exponents.

 <br />